thewhodidthis/sound/README.md

 Tries to improve on other JS plugins of the kind by leveraging the `OfflineAudioContext` interface for dicing the grains, by not requiring the input sample be sourced from file, and by including a standard PRNG for more predictable results.

-First pass in an `AudioNode` out which the `AudioContext` and number of channels are inferred.
+First pass in an `AudioNode` out of which the `AudioContext` and number of channels are inferred.
 Then give it an `AudioBuffer` source and get back a closure.
 Then it's time to configure playback.
 The default settings are:

 | Key  | Value | Description |
 | :--- | :---  | :---    |